psychowood/ng-torrent-ui/README.md

 Screenshots
 ===========

 The following screenshots are partially outdated: the look'n'feel is quite similar but are not 100% accurate and missing some functionalities.
+Please look at the [demo page](http://psychowood.github.io/ng-torrent-ui/dist/demo/) for an up-to-date version.

 ### High res view (>1600px)
 ![High res view](screenshots/desktop-xl.png?raw=true "High res view")